inductiva/inductiva/docs-sources/how-it-works/tasks/tasks.md

 })
 ```

-> **Note**: both metadata keys and values must be **strings**.
+> **Note**: Both metadata keys and values must be **strings**.
 Any numeric values, booleans, or other data types should be converted to strings before being stored as metadata.

 And the metadata can later be retrieved by doing: